How to claim missing frequent flyer points after a flight

-If you’ve forgotten to enter your frequent flyer number before a flight or just joined an airline reward program, you can still earn points.
-Find out how here.
+If you’ve forgotten to enter your frequent flyer number before a flight or just joined an airline reward program, here's how you can still earn points.

-How do I claim frequent flyer points after a flight?
+How do I claim missing frequent flyer points or miles after a flight?

 Qantas Frequent Flyer

 - Flights with Qantas.
 You can claim eligible flights with Qantas online in a few simple steps.
-Log in to your Qantas Frequent Flyer account, select the “Claim Missing Points” option, and enter the details of your flight including the flight number, travel date, departure and arrival points and a valid email address.
+Log in to your Qantas Frequent Flyer account, select the “Claim Missing Points” option, and enter the details of your flight including the flight number, travel date, departure and arrival points.
 Claims for Qantas flights take up to three working days to process and will be shown on your account Activity Statement.

 - Flights before you’ve joined the frequent flyer program.
 You can claim points for any eligible flights taken up to 30 days before the date you registered for the Qantas Frequent Flyer program by using the “Claim Missing Points” form online.